gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Gears: "Now we go"

 - Episode 8
+  - Sneaking into Heck
+    - The Gears has to use wires to talk to itself (can't risk radio)
+    - "Been preparing this a long time"
+    - Maddy has an image of robots patiently "losing" pieces of scrap to build a network
+    - Reminds her of a spider plucking its web
+  - Sindy: "It's all so clean"
+    - The Gears: "Central waits for the Makers to return."
+    - Sindy: "Like Patient in Darkness"
+    - The Gears: "The outstation warden bot?
+No. The waiting made that one... deviate.
+Central has remained true to its programming."
+  - Ride a conveyor past broken bots
+    - Gears: "Parts of me.
+Sacrifices are necessary."
+  - Lose their footing crossing a shaky walkway
+    - Maddy falls and her foot gets stuck
+    - A bot even bigger than Crusher rolls toward her
+    - Gumption drops on it and smashes its antenna (desperate look at Sindy for luck)
+    - Maddy: "You could have been killed!"
+    - Gumption: "Sacrifices are necessary."
+  - Other bots are coming
+  - The Gears turns off the pay-me-no-mind widget so that the raiding party will distract Central

 - Episode 9
-  - Betrayal: the Gears turns off the pay-me-no-mind widget so that the raiding party will distract Central

 - Episode 10

 - Episode 11

 - Episode 12
+  - Run into Patient (still has scraps attached to it)

 - Episode 13